-Today everyone in healthcare does medical billing and coding auditing.
+Today everyone in healthcare does comprehensive medical billing and coding auditing.
 It’s necessary to survive in the highly competitive industry and stay compliant.
 Healthcare organizations process tons of documents, and the cost of mistakes is immense.

 In fact, nearly 50% of Medicare claims have errors.
 Although Medicare pays most of the received claims without review, there is a slight chance to get rejected.
 Apart from insurance payments, the poor medical billing audit process can affect bottom lines and revenue cycle management.
 You can also be penalized for compliance issues, such as incorrect payments or missing records.

 Hence, to avoid such troubles, you should know how to prepare for a medical billing audit.
-In our article, we will explain the preparatory steps and give a concise healthcare billing audit checklist.
+In our article, we will explain the preparatory steps and give a concise medical billing audit checklist.
 After reading it through, you will be ready to implement more effective auditing in your healthcare organization.

 What Is Medical Bill Auditing?

-Medical billing audit is a process performed to evaluate clinical documentation.
+A comprehensive medical billing audit is a process performed to evaluate clinical documentation.
 It checks the accuracy, reliability, and effectiveness of records kept by a healthcare organization and reviews the billing documents submitted to payers.
 The audit allows detecting, monitoring, and fixing inappropriate billing practices.

-A medical billing audit is a complex procedure.
+An accurate medical billing audit is a complex procedure.
 You will need to handle many data sources, including clinical records, financial records, accounting documents, and policy-related documentation.
 Hence, it’s important to collect all information within a single system and have it properly ordered.

-Note that there are several approaches to auditing medical billing.
+Note that there are several approaches to comprehensive auditing medical billing.
 You can run an internal healthcare billing audit or request an external check.

 - Internal audits are performed by an organizational team working as a part of the audited entity.
 These are the dedicated specialists who regularly run audits to ensure transparent and efficient billing practices.
 Internal checks are an optimum solution for medium and large-sized healthcare organizations that can keep auditing professionals in-house.